ls - list directory contents

 Implementations are expected to traverse arbitrary depths when processing the -R option.
 The only limitation on depth should be based on running out of physical storage for keeping track of untraversed directories.

 The -1 (one) option was historically found in BSD and BSD-derived implementations only.
-It is required in this volume of IEEE Std 1003.1-2001 so that conforming applications might ensure that output is one entry per line, even if the output is to a terminal.
+It is required in this volume of POSIX.1-2008 so that conforming applications might ensure that output is one entry per line, even if the output is to a terminal.

-Generally, this volume of IEEE Std 1003.1-2001 is silent about what happens when options are given multiple times.
-In the cases of -C, -l, and -1, however, it does specify the results of these overlapping options.
+This volume of POSIX.1-2008 is frequently silent about what happens when mutually-exclusive options are specified.
+Except for -R, -d, and -f, the ls utility is required to accept multiple options from each mutually-exclusive option set without treating them as errors and to use the behavior specified by the last option given in each mutually-exclusive set.
 Since ls is one of the most aliased commands, it is important that the implementation perform intuitively.
 For example, if the alias were:alias ls="ls -C"

-and the user typed ls -1, single-text-column output should result, not an error.
+and the user typed ls -1 (one), single-text-column output should result, not an error.

 Implementations may make -q the default for terminals to prevent trojan horse attacks on terminals with special escape sequences.
 This is not required because: